near/docs/docs/3.tutorials/fts/2-define-a-token.md

 sidebar_label: Defining Your Token
 ---

-This is the first of many tutorials in a series where you'll be creating a complete FT smart contract from scratch that conforms with all the NEAR [NFT standards](https://nomicon.io/Standards/Tokens/FungibleToken/Core).
+This is the first of many tutorials in a series where you'll be creating a complete FT smart contract from scratch that conforms with all the NEAR [FT standards](https://nomicon.io/Standards/Tokens/FungibleToken/Core).
 Today you'll learn what a Fungible Token is and how you can define one on the NEAR blockchain.
 You will be modifying a bare-bones [skeleton smart contract](/tutorials/fts/skeleton) by filling in the necessary code snippets needed to add this functionality.

 ## Introduction